adrianmaciuc/my-creative-spark/DOCUMENTATION/AuthenticationPlan.md

 After:
 Header with:
 ├─ Logo (left)
-├─ Add Recipe button (center, only for cooks)
+├─ Add Recipe button (center, only for chefs)
 └─ Auth Section (right)
    ├─ If logged out: Login | Register buttons
    └─ If logged in: